LRT Line 2 (Metro Manila): Station layout and accessibility

+All Line 2 stations have segregated public restrooms as well as at least one restroom for persons with disability at each station.

-As of November 8, 2009, folding bicycles are allowed to be brought into trains provided that it does not exceed the LRTA's baggage size limitations of 2 by 2 ft.
-The last car of each train are also designated as "green zones", where folding bicycle users can ride with their bikes.
+Folding bicycles are allowed to be brought into trains provided that it does not exceed the LRTA's baggage size limitations of 2 by 2 ft.
+The last car of each train is also designated as "green zones", where folding bicycle users can ride with their bikes.

 The line has a total of 72 escalators and 40 elevators across all 13 stations.
 However, by 2021, only a few elevators and escalators remain operational due to anomalies and corruption involving the procurement contracts, causing complaints from passengers.
 The elevators and escalators are being repaired and restored since 2022, and more are being repaired and restored as of April 2022.

 Shops and services

-Inside the concourse of all stations is at least one stall or stand where people can buy food or drinks.
-Stalls vary by station, and some have fast food stalls.
-The number of stalls also varies by station, and stations tend to have a wide variety, especially in stations such as Recto and V. Mapa.

-Stations such as Recto and Santolan are connected to or are near shopping malls and/or other large shopping areas, where commuters are offered more shopping varieties.
+Stations have at least one stall or stand where people can buy food or drinks, which vary by station.
+Stations such as Recto (Isetann Cinerama Recto), V. Mapa (SM City Sta.
+Mesa), Gilmore (Robinsons Magnolia), Araneta Center—Cubao (Ali Mall, Farmers Plaza, Gateway Mall, Isetann Cubao, and SM Araneta City) being a primary interchange with MRT-3, Santolan (SM City Marikina), Marikina—Pasig (Robinsons Metro East and Sta.
+Lucia East Grandmall), and Antipolo (SM City Masinag) are connected to or are near shopping malls and/or other large shopping areas, where commuters are offered more shopping varieties.

+It is also accessible to major transport terminals in Metro Manila such as Avenida Bus Terminal via Recto and Araneta City Bus Port via Araneta Center—Cubao.

-In cooperation with the Philippine Daily Inquirer, passengers are offered a copy of the Inquirer Libre, a free, tabloid-size, Tagalog version of the Inquirer, which is available from 6 a.m. at all stations.
+Since November 19, 2001, in cooperation with the Philippine Daily Inquirer, passengers have been offered copies of the Inquirer Libre, a free, tabloid-size, Tagalog version of the Inquirer, which is available at all stations.

 Ridership

 The line is designed and was forecasted to carry 570,000 passengers daily.
 However, the line operates under its designed capacity since its opening, government officials have admitted that system extensions are overdue, although in the absence of major investment in the system's expansion, LRTA has resorted to experimenting with and/or implementing other solutions to maximize the use of the system, including having bus feeder lines.
+On October 3, 2014, the line recorded its highest total average of daily passengers, where the ridership within the day reached 281,231 passengers.

-Before the pandemic, the line had a ridership of 200,000 passengers, but the ridership soon decreased in 2019 due to lack of trains and a power trip that closed three stations in October 2019 that was reopened in January 2021.
-The line served 33,267 passengers daily on average in 2021, with 8 trains available for revenue service running at an operating speed of 60 km/h in 10 minute intervals, and 1 train in reserve for rush hour services, which cuts the time intervals to a minimum of 8 minutes.
+Before the pandemic, the line had a ridership of 200,000 passengers, but soon decreased in 2019 due to lack of trains and a power trip that closed three stations in October 2019 that was reopened in January 2021.
+The line served 33,267 passengers daily on average in 2021, with eight trains available for revenue service running at an operating speed of 60 km/h in ten-minute intervals, and one train in reserve for rush hour services, which cuts the time intervals to a minimum of eight minutes.
+Since 2022, with the return of onsite schooling, ridership has steadily increased, but is yet to return to pre-COVID-19 pandemic levels.